 The Amazon Echo is a breakthrough voice-control device that promises to make your life much, much easier.
 It's a cylindrical smart speaker with a voice assistant named Alexa.

-As soon as you plug the device in (with the included external adapter), it starts up in less than a minute and welcomes you with a friendly hello.
-The device is activated with the default wake word, Alexa.
-This can be changed within the Alexa app to Echo, Amazon, or Computer.
+As soon as you plug the device in with the included external adapter, it starts up in less than a minute and welcomes you with a friendly hello.
+The device is activated by the default wake word, "Alexa."
+This can be changed within the Alexa app to "Echo," "Amazon," or "Computer."
 The wake word has to be said before any command is given.

 The main setup lies within the Alexa app on your iOS or Android device.
 From there, you can set your location, link your Prime Music, Pandora, iHeartRadio, and Spotify Premium accounts, and set up other nifty features like your calendars, smart home devices, and numerous third party services.

-I've had the product since early September 2015, and I'll happily explain the best features and the disadvantages it has.
+I've had the product since early September 2015, and I'll happily explain its best features and most serious disadvantages.

 Hopefully, by the end of this review, you'll have a good idea of whether the device is useful enough to purchase on your next Amazon shopping spree.